NaMasondo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group, changes group owner for a file 100-change_owner_and_group, changes both file owner and group for all files 101-symbolic_link_permissions, changes symboli link files ownership and group 102-if_only, changes file owner only if owned by specific owner
+13-change_group, changes group owner for a file 100-change_owner_and_group, changes both file owner and group for all files 101-symbolic_link_permissions, changes symboli link files ownership and group 102-if_only, changes file owner only if owned by specific owner 103-Star_Wars, script plays StarWarsIV in the terminal